elastos/Elastos/ELA.CR.NewProposal/docs/config.json.md

 ## Configuration free
 - `config.json` file is optional, you can run a `ela` node without a `config.json` file.
--  By default JSON-RPC is enabled on `localhost:20336`.

 ## Change active network
 Just modify the `ActiveNet` parameter in the `config.json` file.